It was a day in May, a few years back.

 It's not a matter of lack of discipline.
 My children do get disciplined.
 The fact is, I never take sin, immaturity, or childish behavior into consideration.
 Ever.
 I [foolishly] expect my children should sit down quietly and listen intently to what I have to say.
 I have no idea where I learned this mentality.
 Parenting books, maybe?
 Believing that doing all the right things will produce all the right children?

-Yea...not so much.
+Yeah...not so much.
 Why?
 Because children are not perfect anymore then we are perfect.
 They suffer temptations and fleshly desires the same as we do.
 Even when sin isn't present, lack of maturity reigns.
-Which is no fault of theirs.
+Which is no fault of their own.
 Just something that needs to learn to be controlled and time to get there.
 They will never be perfect and I cannot ever expect that they will be at any given moment.

 I am in a season of motherhood that is so difficult.
 I don't know if it's the ages of my children or if it's the weather.
 And after feeling beaten down time and time again, it gets harder and harder to get back up and try, try again.